-Funeral home - Establishments engaged in undertaking services such as preparing the dead for burial, and arranging and managing funerals.
+Funeral home - Establishments engaged in undertaking services such as preparing the dead for burial, as well as related accessory activities, and arranging and managing funerals.
 Typical uses include funeral homes or mortuaries.

 Garage, commercial - see Auto repair service or Commercial vehicle repair service.